Tanzania: Internet slowdown comes at a high cost | DW | 05.11.2020

 The official requested not to be named since he was not authorized to speak about the matter.

-During his first term, Magufuli is accused of cracking down on dissent and restricting freedom of the press.
+During his first term, Magufuli was accused of cracking down on dissent and restricting freedom of the press.

 "We call upon the Tanzania Communications regulatory authority to takes steps to restore the internet because social media plays an important role in the provision of social and economic services," said Anna Henga, Executive Director of Legal and Human Rights Centre.